 Step 4: Up Your Dog’s Nutrition

-Optimal skin and coat health actually requires the right ratio of both omega-3 and omega-6 fatty acids (from both marine and plant sources), along with the addition of some key vitamins and minerals essential to your dog’s skin.
+Optimal skin and coat health require the right ratio of both omega-3 and omega-6 fatty acids (from both marine and plant sources), along with the addition of some key vitamins and minerals essential to your dog’s skin.
 These can easily be provided to your dog with a high-quality daily supplement.